fiatdao/fiat-ui/README.md

     ```sh
     docker-compose -f docker-compose-forking.yml up -d
     ```
+    > make sure you have Docker version 20 or great if you're on Linux for internal host support

 1. Deploy the FIAT subgraph to your local node.
 First we give the `deploy.sh` script permissions to execute, then run it by doing
     ```sh
     sudo chmod +x deploy.sh
+    CONFIG=mainnet.json NETWORK=mainnet TARGET=local IPFS_NODE=ipfs:5001 GRAPH_NODE=http://localhost:8030 yarn build
-    CONFIG=mainnet.json NETWORK=mainnet TARGET=local IPFS_NODE=ipfs:5001 GRAPH_NODE=http://localhost:8030 yarn deploy
+    CONFIG=mainnet.json NETWORK=mainnet TARGET=local IPFS_NODE=ipfs:5001 GRAPH_NODE=http://localhost:8030 yarn build
     ```
     When prompted with an input like
     `?
 Version Label (e.g. v0.0.1) ‣  _ `
     hit enter to deploy the subgraph.

-1. Now open the dapp on [localhost:3000](localhost:3000).
+1. Now open the dapp on [localhost:3000](localhost:3000) and connect to the Localhost Mainnet network.
 You should be able to create and manage positions.

 1. When you're done, run `docker-compose down -v` to tear the containers down.
 To run again, just run `docker-compose -f docker-compose-forking.yml up -d` again.
 Your chain will pick up where you left off.